Nullptr-Studios/Project-Hotline/Design/GDD.md

 - Melee weapons are designed for close-range attacks, wounding enemies and requiring a follow-up action to finish them off.
 When a character is attacked by a melee weapon, it enters in an stunned state for a given ammount of time, providing the attacker with the opportunity to either deliver a finishing blow or continue attacking, whether with melee or firearms, to kill them.
 Once that time passes, the affected character will return to their normal state.
 There will be two different types of melee weapons: a short melee weapon and a long melee weapon, but the only difference between the two is the range of attack.

 Both enemies and the player will be able to use any of the given weapon, but some mechanics (like having to reload or being able to hold multiple guns) might be discarded on the enemy side to improve the game feel and player experience.

+### Dialog System

+In order to deliver its story, the game will feature a dialog system.
+This dialog system will read conversations from a JSON file and serialize them into Unity.
+The UI will appear in the bottom of the screen, and will show the player the text from the JSON file.
+The players may press any button in order to advance in the conversation.
+During the conversation, the players may be prompted to answer within a predefined set of options.
+This election will change the next line(s) of the dialog but will never have meaningfull changes on the story.
+The player will always experience the same linear story regarding their choices on the dialog system, thus being there only to make the player interact and engage with the story directly.

+On the dialog UI, there will be a sprite of which character is talking.
+The dialog system is able to broadcast Unity Messages, performing actions on the game such as changing its UI or enabling a post-processing effect for the sake of engagement and storytelling.

 ### Score